pages-themes/minimal/docs/CONTRIBUTING.md

 `script/cibuild`

+## Publishing Gem
+In order to publish the Gem bump the version in *this file*, commit, create a tag with the new version number, and finally push the commit and tag to the repo.

 ## Code of conduct

 This project is governed by [the Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.